changlinli/types_presentation_slides/README.md

-In order to generate the HTML yourself, you'll need to download [https://revealjs.com/](https://revealjs.com/) and have [pandoc](https://pandoc.org/) and [inliner](https://www.npmjs.com/package/inliner) installed as well (the latter is for inlining all JS and CSS into a single HTML file).
+In order to generate the HTML yourself, you'll need to download [https://revealjs.com/](https://revealjs.com/) and have [pandoc](https://pandoc.org/) and [inliner](https://www.npmjs.com/package/inliner) installed as well.
+The latter is for inlining all JS and CSS into a single HTML file so that you don't need any web connection to view the slides.
+If you don't require that, you can leave out the `inliner` depedency and command.

 Assuming you have pandoc and inliner, you can run the following from the top-level of this repository.